Snaacky/thewiki/docs/tutorials/mpv.md

 1. In *Windows Settings* > *System* > *About*, locate *Advanced System Settings*.
 Head to *Advanced* and click on *Environment Variables...*
 2. Under *System Variables*, select *Path* and click on *Edit...*
-3. Click *New* and point the new variable to the `mpv.exe` located where mpv is installed.
+3. Click *New* and point the new variable to the `mpv.exe` located where mpv is installed
 4. Dismiss all of the dialogs by clicking `OK`

 ===